 Many fruits will darken quickly once they are peeled and/or cut and will continue to darken even after the fruit is dried.
 This is due to the exposure of the natural enzymes in some fruits to air.
 There are several pretreatment options to prevent this discoloration.
-Pretreatment is not necessary but is recommended to prevent discoloration.
+Pretreatment is not necessary but is recommended to preserve color and texture of the dried fruit.
 Some people may detect a slight flavor change with pretreated fruit.
-See the Fruit Drying Guide on pages 6 and 7 to determine which fruits will benefit from pretreatment.
+See the Fruit Drying Guide on page 7 to determine which fruits will benefit from pretreatment.
 You may want to try the different options and see which you prefer:

-Ascorbic acid (vitamin C)-Ascorbic acid, available in tablet or powdered form, is available at drugstores.
-Mix 21⁄2 tablespoons of powdered ascorbic acid in 1 quart cold water.
+Ascorbic acid (Vitamin C)-Ascorbic acid, available in tablet or powdered form, is available at drugstores.
+Mix $2\frac{1}{2}$ tablespoons of powdered ascorbic acid in 1 quart cold water.
 Vitamin C tablets (six 500 mg tablets equal 1 teaspoon ascorbic acid) should be crushed before mixing with water.
 Place cut fruit, such as bananas, peaches, apples, or pears, in mixture and soak for 10 minutes.
 Remove fruit and drain well before placing on drying trays.

 Ascorbic acid mixtures-These commercially available products, such as Mrs. Wages Fresh Fruit Preserver, are a combination of ascorbic acid and sugar and are commonly used for fresh fruits and for canning and freezing.
-Follow the manufacturer's directions for use of these mixtures.
+Follow manufacturer's directions for use of these mixtures.